Patrick-Yevych/discord-bot/README.md

 PROFANITYLISTEND
 DISCORD-BOTCONFIGURATIONFILEEND
 ```
-and save it.

 #### 4. Create a bot in the discord developer portal

 Since the bot is ran off of the client's computer, they will have to create their own application for it under the discord developers portal.
 To do this, go to the [discord developers portal](https://discordapp.com/developers/applications/).
-Under the applications tab, click on <b>New Application</b>.
-Then, under the Bot tab, click on <b>New Bot</b>.
-Once created, click the <b>copy</b> button under the token section.
-In the cfg.txt file, replace <i>your-bot-token</i> with the copied text.
-Finally, go to the general information tab and click <b>copy</b> under the client id tab.
+Under the <i>applications</i> tab, click on <b>New Application</b>.
+Then, under the <i>Bot</i> tab, click on <b>New Bot</b>.
+Once created, click the <b>Copy</b> button under the <i>token</i> section.
+In the `cfg.txt` file, replace `your-bot-token` with the copied text.
+Finally, go to the <i>general information</i> tab and click <b>Copy</b> under the <i>client id</i> section.
 Replace YOUR-CLIENT-ID in
 `https://discordapp.com/oauth2/authorize?&client_id=YOUR-CLIENT-ID&scope=bot&permissions=8` with the copied text.
 Then use the client and add the bot to your server.

 #### 5. Grant permissions and run the bot

 Given that this bot is intended to moderate your discord server, it would be best to grant it an admin role.
-Afterwards, you can run the bot with the following terminal command
+Afterwards, you can run the bot with the following terminal command,
 ```
 java -jar /path/to/bot/discord-bot.jar
 ```